kamangir/roofai/roofai/google_maps/semseg/round-2-template.md

 # Google Maps + SemSeg

-## ingesting a dataset and uploading it to roboflow for labelling
+> purpose: ingesting a dataset and uploading it to roboflow for labelling, and then training a model.

 ```bash
 roofai dataset ingest \